kyma-project/kyma/docs/backup/03-01-new-backup-strategy.md

 #### AWS

-Gardener AWS uses CSI drivers by default as of Kubernetes 1.18, and it supports Volume snapshotting out of the box.
+Gardener AWS uses CSI drivers by default as of Kubernetes 1.18, and it supports taking volume snapshots out of the box.

-Create a VolumeSnapshotClass:
+1. Create a VolumeSnapshotClass:

 ```yaml
 apiVersion: snapshot.storage.k8s.io/v1beta1